- I have a question about my ambulance bill. Who do I call?

-Initial contact regarding these matters can be made to the City of Sycamore Building and Zoning Department.
+Initial contact regarding these matters can be made to the City of Sycamore Community Development Department.
 Additionally, the Fire Department may be contacted to obtain further information.
 Questions regarding Knox Boxes can be immediately directed to the Fire Department.
 Questions regarding water flow calculations, flushing/testing of water service lines, or other water system issues can be directed to the City of Sycamore Water Department.

 Q: What is a Knox Box and how do I get an application?